Chetak Express

-The 20474/ 20473 Chetak Express is a Superfast Express express train belonging to Indian Railways – North Western Railway zone that runs between Udaipur City and Delhi Sarai Rohilla in India.
+The 20473 / 20474 Chetak Express is a Superfast Express express train belonging to Indian Railways – North Western Railway zone that runs between Udaipur City and Delhi Sarai Rohilla in India.

 It operates as train number 20474 from Udaipur City to Delhi Sarai Rohilla and as train number 20473 in the reverse direction, serving the states of Rajasthan, Haryana & Delhi.

 It is named after the legendary horse of Maharana Pratap – Chetak who has been immortalized in the ballads of Rajasthan.
-Previously this train ran as a Metre-Gauge Express till 2004.
+Previously this train ran as a Meter-Gauge Express till 2004 to Udaipur City & till 2007 to Chittaurgarh.

 Coaches

 The 20474/ 20473Chetak Express has 1 AC 2 tier, 2 AC 3 tier, 8 Sleeper Class, 6 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.